Medical Directive Form

 4. Can a medical directive be changed or revoked?

 Yes, patients can change or revoke a medical directive at any time.
 A written notice must be signed and communicated to the healthcare provider.
 Once revoked, the prior directive becomes invalid.
-Modern healthcare systems allow digital revocation for faster processing.
+Modern healthcare systems like Emitrr allow digital revocation for faster processing.
 This ensures that patients remain in full control of their care choices at all times.

 5. Do caregivers or grandparents need a separate medical permission form?